andybantly/MathLib/README.md

 - : subtraction		:	returns new number
 * : multiplication	:	returns new number
 / : division		:	returns new number
 % : modulus			:	returns new number
+, : div and mod     :   returns a pair of number(s)

 It has the following properties